AstroShootingStars/esp-fc/docs/boards.md

 ---

 ## Feature Comparison Table

+> [!NOTE]
+> STM32F7/STM32H7 are experimental scaffold targets and are intentionally excluded from this condensed matrix; see the dedicated STM32 sections above for current defaults and limitations.

 | Feature | ESP32 | ESP32-S2 | ESP32-S3 | ESP32-C3 | ESP8266 | RP2040 | RP2350 |
 |---|---|---|---|---|---|---|---|